mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/tune_a_video.md

 #### 2.2.1 Experiment-Related Variables

 Given the different versions of pretrained Stable Diffusion model, we recommend you to refer to `configs/train/train_config_tuneavideo_v1.yaml` for SD v1.5, and `configs/train/train_config_tuneavideo_v2.yaml` for SD v2.0 and SD v2.1.
-To align with the original paper, we use SD V1.5 for this finetuning experiment.
+Since SD V1.5 has not been supported with Flash-Attention yet, which affect its maximum number of frames for finetuning, we mainly use SD V2(2.1) as examples in this tutorial.

 Please change the three items according to your data path and the memory budget.
 ```yaml